baselime/docs/observability-as-code/reference/streams.md

   # Required: The properties of the resource
   properties:

-    # Required: Name of the stream
+    # Name of the stream
     name: demo name

     # Required: stream parameters